 It doesn’t look great on your counter.
 It looks like a bucket on top of a weird glass.
 But the quality of coffee speaks for itself.

-The Yama Cold Drip Tower
+The Yama Cold Brew Tower

 The Yama is a work of art.
 Put this brewer on your kitchen counter and you will get plenty of ooh’s and ahh’s when guests are over.